 “Land of Many Uses”, Routt National Forest is comprised of nearly 2.9 million acres in Northwest Colorado.
 The most visited areas of the forest are around Steamboat Springs.

-These are just a few of the things to do in Routt NF.
+These are just a few of the things to do in Routt National Forest:

 Buffalo Pass – Known locally as Buffs Pass, this dirt road connects Steamboat with Walden.
 In the summer, 2WD cars can access numerous primitive camping sites on the front side of the pass just out of Steamboat.
 The pass closes due to snow in the winter, but it’s still accessed for snowshoeing, snowmobiling and backcountry skiing.